eoincUCD/NC_GE_Evolved_Trading_Strategy/README.md

 Contact me with any questions and I would be happy to help!

 Thanks to Michael Fenton for his support in implementing the powerful PonyGE2 library.

+Eoin Carroll